ValentinKraft/UE4_SortingComputeShader/README.md

 To see the plugin in action, see my point cloud renderer plugin for UE4: https://github.com/ValentinKraft/UE4_GPUPointCloudRenderer/tree/WithComputeShaderSort

+To an in-deep tutorial that explains the details of the implementation, see my tutorial here: http://www.valentinkraft.de/compute-shader-in-unreal-tutorial/

 __License__

 The plugin is free for personal and academic use.
 Commercial use has to be negotiated.
 For more information, send me an E-Mail or read the LICENSE.md.